Pilot program yields scalable methods that could be applied statewide to engage uninsured New Yorkers

 “It is well understood that having health insurance is linked strongly with better health outcomes.
 Community Service Society’s report highlights how cross-sector collaboration, cultural responsiveness, and trusted messengers are key to improving our community’s health—in this case, by helping more people enroll in health coverage,” said Nora OBrien-Suric, PhD, President, Health Foundation for Western & Central New York.
 “Thank you to CSS and our nonprofit, public, and philanthropic partners for building on the knowledge of our original Reaching the Five Percent report to help a significant number of New Yorkers access their best option for health coverage.”

-“Through the partnership with CSS on the Reaching the 5% project, Healthy Community Alliance was able to conduct the outreach and education necessary to identify uninsured and underinsured consumers who otherwise would not have the support needed to enroll in affordable health insurance,” Ann Battaglia, Chief Executive Officer, Healthy Community Alliance, Inc., which was one of the participating R5 community based organizations.
+“Through the partnership with CSS on the Reaching the 5% project, Healthy Community Alliance was able to conduct the outreach and education necessary to identify uninsured and underinsured consumers who otherwise would not have the support needed to enroll in affordable health insurance,” said Ann Battaglia, Chief Executive Officer, Healthy Community Alliance, Inc., which was one of the participating R5 community based organizations.
 “The funding allowed us the opportunity to try new and creative outreach methods to reach people in ways that are most convenient for them.
 We are proud to have been part of this project which helped close the gap in the uninsured in New York State.”

 Given the success of the R5 program, state policymakers should consider supporting dedicated funding streams for local outreach because it permits agencies to create campaigns that are community-tailored and locally responsive, leading to higher enrollment numbers of consumers who have been historically harder to reach.